USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch12_ISAM.md

 It is recommended that the text string for the tag name be kept short (ideally three characters) in order to accomodate the longer species names from some chemical mechanisms in the ISAM output files.

 The second option is the comma delimited list of regions to track with this tag.
 The keyword 'EVERYWHERE' is used to track domain-wide emissions.
-To track region-constrained emissiosn, variable names from the regions file specified in the `EmissCtrl` namelist are used insted.
+To track region-constrained emissions, variable names from the regions file specified in the `EmissCtrl` namelist are used insted.

 ```
 REGION(S)       |EVERYWHERE